-Like any accident that occurs on the road, pedestrian accidents can prove to have serious and life threatening consequences.
+Like any accident that occurs on the road, pedestrian accidents can prove to have serious and life-threatening consequences.
 If you or a loved one has been injured in a pedestrian accident, or if your loved one lost his life due to the same, and in either situation, the driver was negligent, then you have rights.
 You need to contact a pedestrian accident lawyer in Montgomery, Alabama.
-Insurance companies will try to blame you as contributing to the accident, and if successful, you won’t see a penny for your pain.
-We, at the Vance Law Firm, have experienced pedestrian accident attorneys that can answer your questions and make sure you get the compensation you deserve.
+Insurance companies will try to blame you for contributing to the accident, and if successful, you won’t see a penny for your pain.
+Our excellent Montgomery injury lawyers at The Vance Law Firm can answer your questions and make sure you get the compensation you deserve.

 Causes of Pedestrian Accidents by Motorists

-- Distracted Driving.
-Driving while distracted is a primary cause for all kinds of accidents involving vehicles, and it is no difference if it involves a pedestrian.
+- Distracted Driving – Driving while distracted is a primary cause for all kinds of accidents involving vehicles, and it is no different if it involves a pedestrian.
 Too often motorists are on their phones, eating, grooming, chatting with passengers, distracted by a pet in their car, or, one of the worst distractions of all, texting.

-- Fatigue Driving or Asleep.
-Driving while drowsy or falling asleep at the wheel is a real problem today.
-Too many people are tired, overworked, stressed.
+- Fatigue Driving or Asleep – Driving while drowsy or falling asleep at the wheel is a real problem today.
+Too many people are tired, overworked, and stressed.
 When drowsy, a driver of a vehicle pays less attention to his surroundings because he’s too busy trying to keep his eyes open.